kevin-liao/gofetch/readme.md

 ## Design

-### MVC: Split the business logic apart from view.
-### Use Java Swing for the UI part.
-### Use Dijkstra Algorithm to find the shortest route between two given nodes in graph.
+Please find the wiki page(https://github.com/kevin-liao/gofetch/wiki) for the details.